hbc/Intro-to-R-2-day/lessons/04_introR-data-manipulation.md

 ***
 **Exercises**

-1. Create a vector called alphabets with the following alphabets, C, D, X, U, F.
+1. Create a vector called alphabets with the following alphabets, C, D, X, L, F.
-2. Use the associated indices (and [ ]) to
+2. Use the associated indices along with `[ ]` to
 	* only display C, D and F
-	* display the alphabets in the opposite order (F, U, X, D, C)
 	* display all except X
+	* (optional) display the alphabets in the opposite order (F, L, X, D, C)

 ***